President: Chris Black

-I'm originally from Nottingham and graduated in Business Management in 2018.
+I’m originally from down the road, growing up in Bartley Green and going to school in the area before coming to Newman to study Sport and Exercise Psychology.
 As President I lead the Executive Committee and lead on all things academic.
 I sit on several University committees to ensure student voice is heard at all levels, as well as chairing the SU Board of Trustees.

 If you have any questions or queries or want to know how to get more involved with the SU, pop in and say hello!